cvachha/cvachha.github.io/experimentationNeural.md

 	<header class="major">
 					<h3>Background of Interest</h3>
 				</header>
-				<p>Blog style post explaining the timeline of my interest in this</p>
+				<p>Blog style post explaining the timeline of my interest and motivation in NeRFs, lightfields, and neural rendering</p>
 				<ul class="actions">
 					<li><a href="nerfbackgroundinfo.html" class="button">Learn more</a></li>
 				</ul>